USDCAD Technical Analysis - Key levels in play | Forexlive

 USDCAD Technical Analysis – Daily Timeframe

-On the daily chart, we can see that USDCAD probed below the trendline and red 21 moving average but reversed the move quickly, eventually finishing back above it.
-This might have been a fakeout, which is generally a reversal pattern, so the buyers could start to pile in with more conviction to position for a rally into the 1.3620 level.
-The sellers, on the other hand, will want to see the price falling back below the trendline to position for a drop into the 1.3360 level.
+On the daily chart, we can see that USDCAD eventually bounced around the key trendline and extended the rally into the 1.36 handle.
+We are now trading around the swing level at 1.3619 and this is where we can expect the sellers to step in with a defined risk above the level to position for a drop into the lows.
+The buyers, on the other hand, will want to see the price breaking higher to invalidate the bearish setup and increase the bullish bets into the 1.3862 level.

 USDCAD Technical Analysis – 4 hour Timeframe